 Committees will identify a Chair and Co-Chair to fulfill the responsibilities of Committee Officers.
-Each officer will serve a 2-year term, with the Vice Chair elevated to the Chair position at the end of a majority vote of Committee members when the station is vacant.
+Each officer will serve a 2-year term, with the Vice Chair elevated to the Chair position at the end of the Chair's term.
+A Vice Chair will be elected by a majority vote of Committee members when the station is vacant.